JADE-V-V/JADE/docs/source/usage/benchdesc/sphereSDDR.rst

 The cool-down times that have been considered are 0 s, 2.7 h, 24 h, 11.6 d, 30 d and 10 y.
-For the isotopes simulations, since only one reaction is considered, relative comparisons at different cool-down times will not lead to different results, hence, during post-processing operations only the results at $0s$ are elaborated.
+For the isotopes simulations, since only one reaction is considered, relative comparisons at different cool-down times will not lead to different results, hence, during post-processing operations only the results at 0 s are elaborated.
 This does not apply to materials simulations, where many different reactions are included.

-The irradiation schedule considered for the Sphere SDDR benchmark is reported hereafter and represents an actual equivalent irradiation scenario foreseen for ITER blanket (mode SA2):
+The irradiation schedule considered for the Sphere SDDR benchmark is reported hereafter and represents an actual equivalent irradiation scenario foreseen for ITER blanket (SA2):

-.. list-table:: Irradiation schedule (ITER mode SA2)
+.. list-table:: Irradiation schedule (ITER SA2 irradiation scenario)
     :header-rows: 1

     * - Source Intensity [n/s]